georchestra/georchestra.github.io/_posts/2014-06-25-new-website.md

 <!--more-->

 For those who are interested, or who'd like to contribute, the source code can be found in the [georchestra/georchestra.github.io](https://github.com/georchestra/georchestra.github.io) repository.
+Submitting a new blog post is now open to everyone: it's just a pull-request !

+But let's come back to Jekyll, our site-generation engine.
+Customizing it is easy...
-Jekyll offers powerful support for code snippets, here in ruby:
+In particular, it offers powerful support for code snippets, eg here in ruby:

 {% highlight ruby %}
 def print_hi(name)